 The SAT and ACT are not required, but we recommend that you take them.
 Test scores can be sent to us directly from the testing agency.
 Cornish’s SAT code is 0058 and our ACT code is 4501.

 What is required during a portfolio review/audition?

-Students are scheduled for auditions or portfolio reviews after Part-One of their Application for Admission is compelte.
-Part-One consists of the Application itself, essays and transcripts.
-Click here to find out more about How to Apply and the audition or portfolio review process.
+Students are scheduled for auditions or portfolio reviews after Part-One of their Application for Admission is complete.
+Click here to find out more about How to Apply Click here for audition/portfolio requirements.

 What is your application deadline?

 Cornish practices rolling admission; you can apply at any time up to February 1.
 After February 1, students should contact the Office of Admission to inquire about space availability.

 Tuition is currently $33,550 for the 2013 – 14 academic year.

 Is financial aid available?

 Financial aid is available for all eligible students.
 Applicants are encouraged to submit the FAFSA by March 1 to maximize eligibility for financial aid.
 Prospective students are encouraged to speak with an Admission Counselor about any questions or concerns they may have.
 Call 800.726.ARTS.